Ballistic Fiberglass Panels

-When creating dust from this product wear a respirator mask, safety glasses or goggles and protective clothing to avoid skin or respiratory irritation.
+When creating dust from this product, wear a respirator mask, safety glasses or goggles, and protective clothing to avoid skin or respiratory irritation.

 To Make Your Walls Bullet Resistant, Follow These Steps:

-Measure how much wall space you need to protect
+- Measure the wall space to protect

-Cover seams with batten strips for complete protection
+- Cover seams with batten strips for complete protection

-Fiberglass Wall Panels
+Bullet Resistant Fiberglass Wall Panels

 Kevlar Wall Panels

-The benefit of Kevlar is that it is ultra-light and highly flexible.
-This is why it is commonly found in body armor.
-It is much less common as ballistic wall panels though, because it is much more expensive than ballistic fiberglass, typically over 2-300% more.
-It also cannot stop rifle rounds at practical thicknesses.
+The benefit of Kevlar is that it is ultra-light and highly flexible; therefore, you can commonly find it in body armor.
+It is much less widely used as the material for ballistic wall panels because it is much more expensive than ballistic fiberglass, typically over 2-300% more.
+Kevlar also cannot stop rifle rounds at practical thicknesses.